fence-io/website/content/articles/networking/index.md

 **br-38055463db3c**: The bridge interface.

 **vethf413b4a@if5**: This is a virtual Ethernet interface (veth) named "vethf413b4a" It is paired with another veth interface in a network namespace (container).
 It is connected to the bridge interface "br-38055463db3c", this represents the link between the container and bridge  discussed previously.

 **vethb9242a9@if7**: Similar to the second interface, this is another veth interface named "vethb9242a9".
 It is paired with another veth interface in a network namespace (container).
 Also connected to the same bridge interface "br-38055463db3c".

 This means the docker containers are linked to the host via the bridge network.
 You can observe the traffic going in/out of the containers by running `tcpdump -i vethf413b4a` and `tcpdump -i vethb9242a9` from your local host.

-To achieve similar connectivity on macOS host, we are going to use `[docker mac net connect](https://github.com/chipmk/docker-mac-net-connect?tab=readme-ov-file#installation)`.
+To achieve similar connectivity on macOS host, we are going to use [docker mac net connect](https://github.com/chipmk/docker-mac-net-connect?tab=readme-ov-file#installation).
 This tool establishes a basic network tunnel between macOS and the Docker Desktop Linux VM. `docker-mac-net-connect` creates a virtual network interface (`utun`), acting as the bridge between your Mac and the Docker Desktop Linux VM.

 ![alt](docker-mac-net-connect.png)